shuryanc/kernel-alive-openrc-for-artix/README.md

 Its written for Artix-OpenRC with the ability to create boot option for different kernel versions.

 Note:
-The below files may not be needed. linux-module-cleanup.conf linux-module-cleanup.script
+These files may not be needed: linux-module-cleanup.conf linux-module-cleanup.script